dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3223: Upholding individual privacy is essential in society.
+### T3223: Individual freedom and privacy are important.

 |Support|
 |---|